 Egg Spinach Feta Scramble

-A quick, light and satisfying scramble with eggs, spinach, onion, garlic, low-fat feta and herbs for a protein-rich, low-glycemic meal for two.
+A quick, light and satisfying scramble with eggs, spinach, onion, garlic, low-fat feta and fresh herbs for a protein-rich, low-glycemic meal for two.

 Ingredients